sswam/allemande/doc/guide.md

 Quality settings higher than 4 are rarely needed and take up to 5 times longer to render compared to quality 4.

+## AI Vision

+Characters based on models from OpenAI, Anthropic and Google can see images in the chat.
+Other characters cannot.
+They all tend to pretend that they can see them, though!
+When images have alt text, that can help the text-only models and any unsighted users.

+AI Vision is turned off by default for efficiency.

+You can enable vision in the room options, for rooms that you own, by setting the "images" field to 1 or a higher number.
+This is the "number of recent images AI can see".
+It's a good idea to turn it off again when not needed, by setting to 0 or blank.

 ## Examples of Advanced Syntax

 ### HTML and SVG